strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LCmeetsAtomicRed/LCAR.md

 Lima Charlie is an amazing tool because of its versatillity.
 It has an easy to use interface.
 It allows a user to dig deeper to see whats happening before, during, and after an attack.
 Its abillity to be used on small and large scale is a great feature.

-Many plugins allow for different uses large and small, and automating the difficult tasks.
+Many plugins allow for different uses both small and large, and automating the difficult tasks.

 ***

 [Back to Navigation Menu](/IntroClassFiles/navigation.md)